BurnP3/BurnP3Plus/getting_started.md

 **BurnP3+** was designed to update and replace [Burn-P3](https://firegrowthmodel.ca/#/burnp3_overview){:target="_blank"} ([Parisien *et al.* 2005](https://cfs.nrcan.gc.ca/publications?id=25627){:target="_blank"}) and was developed jointly by National Resources Canada (NRCan) and ApexRMS as an open-source package within the [SyncroSim](https://syncrosim.com/){:target="_blank"} software framework.
 Throughout the Quickstart tutorial links will be provided to the SyncroSim [online documentation](https://docs.syncrosim.com){:target="_blank"} where applicable.
 For more on SyncroSim, please refer to the SyncroSim [Overview](https://docs.syncrosim.com/getting_started/overview.html){:target="_blank"} and [Quickstart tutorial](https://docs.syncrosim.com/getting_started/quickstart.html){:target="_blank"}.

+This tutorial was built using the following software versions:
+* SyncroSim version 3.1.29
+* burnP3Plus version 2.3.0
+* burnP3PlusCell2Fire version 2.2.0

 <br>

 ## **BurnP3+** Quickstart Tutorial